rstudio/visual-markdown-editing/docs/copyedit-content.md

 ### Emojis

-To insert an emoji, you can use either the **Insert** menu or use the requisite markdown shortcut plus auto-complete:
+To insert an emoji, you can use either the **Insert** menu or the requisite markdown shortcut plus auto-complete:

 | **Insert -\> Special Characters -\> Emoji...** | Markdown Shortcut                               |
 |------------------------------------------------|-------------------------------------------------|